ESIPFed/gsoc/MENTOR-contribution-guide.md

 This means you should have at least 2 mentors available.
 A mentor can only be 'primary' for one student but a backup for as many as they like.

-If you have an idea you can use our [idea templates](https://github.com/ESIPFed/gsoc/blob/master/IDEA-template.md) and publish the [issues page](https://github.com/ESIPFed/gsoc/issues) for this repo.
+If you have a project idea, you can use our [idea templates](https://github.com/ESIPFed/gsoc/blob/master/IDEA-template.md) and publish it to the [issues page](https://github.com/ESIPFed/gsoc/issues) for this repo.